 In this image, I want to remove the ladybug from the flower.
 But with the flower rotating around its center, it might be a challenge.
 So I'll select the ladybug, and then I'll open the image into the Content-Aware Fill workspace:

 With Rotation Adaptation set to None (left), the result looks terrible.
 Part of the flower's center is now sticking out to the side.
 But with Rotation Adaptation set to High (right), Photoshop was able to rotate the textures to match the rotation of the flower:

 The third option in the Fill Settings is Scale, which lets Photoshop resize the content in the filled area to better match the perspective of the surrounding textures.
 Scale can be useful when replacing objects in images that were shot on an angle.
 By default, Scale is turned off:

 In this image, I want to remove the reflective signboard in the center of the brick wall:

 Scale results comparison

-With Scale turned off (left), the result again looks terrible.
-Photoshop just filled the selection with random parts of the wall.
+With Scale turned off (left), the result again looks really bad.
+Photoshop simply filled the selection with random parts of the wall.
 But with Scale turned on (right), the textures are resized to better align them with the perspective.
 It's not perfect, but it does give me a much better starting point:

 And finally, the Mirror option can flip textures horizontally from one side of the image to the other.
 Mirror is great for removing or repairing objects that are part of a symmetrical pattern.
 By default, Mirror is turned off:

 In this final image, I want to repair the missing left corner of the butterfly's wing.
-I'll draw a selection outline around the general area where the missing part should be, and then I'll open the image in the Content-Aware Fill taskspace:
+So I'll draw a selection outline around the general area where the missing part should be.
+Then I'll open the image inside the Content-Aware Fill workspace:

 Mirror results comparison